syntho-ai/deployment-tools/README.md

 A few things have been implemented for this project:

 - Pre-commit hooks in order to check your files
+- A VScode workspace file to correctly create VSCode workspaces

 ### Project overview